yinan-c/blog/articles/about.md

 ## About this blog

-This blog is created by a modified version of [PyBoke](https://github.com/yinan-c/pyboke).
-The original version is created by [ahui2016](https://github.com/ahui2016).
+This blog is created by a modified version of [PyBoke](https://github.com/yinan-c/pyboke), where I added features like full text RSS, navigation buttons, and abstracts on the homepage.
+The original version of PyBoke is created by [ahui2016](https://github.com/ahui2016).

-I write the articles in Markdown files, the templates and Markdown files I use on this website can also be found in the [GitHub repo](https://github.com/yinan-c/blog).
+This blog is fully open source.
+All the articles in Markdown format, together with the templates I use on this website can also be found in the [GitHub repo](https://github.com/yinan-c/blog).

 I use the theme [newcss](https://newcss.net/), and publish the blog on [GitHub Pages](https://pages.github.com/).

 The articles I write are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 You are free to:
-- Share — copy and redistribute the material in any medium or format
+- **Share** — copy and redistribute the material in any medium or format
-- Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.

+The licensor cannot revoke these freedoms as long as you follow the license terms.

 ## What will I write here?